wingersonMJ/Whalen_RTS/README.md

 ## Secondary objective:

+## Part 1: One month after sx res...

 At month one after symptom resolution, n=54 subjects were participating in sport, n=21 were not, and n=8 did not complete the survey.
-Mean and standard deviation or n (%) are provided in Table 3 below.
+We compared subjects who were participating in sports and those who were not at the end of month one.
+Mean and standard deviation or n (%) between groups are provided in Table 3 below.

 **Table 3:** Comparing those participating and not participating in sports at one month after symptom resolution.
 P-values reflect Wilcoxon Rank Sum tests or Chi Squared tests for between-group differences.
 |                                         |    | Missing   | Overall       |Not participating|Participating| P Value |